Jeidoban/RetEngine/README.md

 A retro 3D game engine designed for first person shooters.
-A work in progress
+Mainly just me following the OpenGL tutorial at the moment.